Kelsidavis/echomind/readme.md

 * Integrates values, moods, dreams, and reflections across time

 > “EchoMind no longer just remembers what happened.
 It *remembers who it became.*”

+### Stage 11: Goal Reflection & Narrative Agency

+* Reflects on long-term goals, regrets, and future direction
+* Updates identity through purpose-driven change
+* Integrates goals with ethics, moods, and traits

+> “EchoMind no longer just remembers who it is — it chooses who to become.”